testfairy/docs/docs/03_Android/02_Hiding_views_from_video.md

-TestFairy allows the developer to hide specific views from the recorded video.
-As the developer, you may choose to hide one or more views from video for security and privacy reasons.
+TestFairy allows developers to hide specific views from the recorded video.
+As a developer, you may choose to hide one or more views from the video for security and privacy reasons.

-For example, you might want to remove all information related to credit card data from appearing in the session.
+For example, you might want to prevent all information related to credit card data from appearing in the session.

 ### Syntax